AI4WORK-Project/sliding-work-sharing/README.md

 - `fcl` (fuzzy control language) is used to define input parameters and decision rules.
-- our suggestion would be to take one of the existing `.fcl` file as template and adjust it to your scenario decision rules" to your scenario
+- our suggestion would be to take one of the existing `.fcl` file as template and adjust it to your scenario decision rules to your scenario
 - existing `.fcl` files can be found at [src/main/resources/rules](src/main/resources/rules)

 ### Create your custom `.yml` configuration file

-- suggestion would be to take an existing `application-{existing-configration}.yml` as template and adjust the `fclRulesFilePath` to your `.fcl` file and also the textual description of the sliding decision approaches so that they fit to your scenario
+- suggestion would be to take an existing `application-{existing-configuration}.yml` as template and adjust the `fclRulesFilePath` to your `.fcl` file and also the textual description of the sliding decision approaches so that they fit to your scenario
-- replace the `{existing-configration}` with a name representing your custom scenario
+- replace the `{existing-configuration}` with a name representing your custom scenario
 - existing configuration files (`.yml`) can be found at [src/main/resources](src/main/resources)

 ### Download (or build) the sliding-work-sharing `.jar` file